iamariezflores/laravel-docker-starter-template/README.md

 # Starter Template for Dockerize Laravel
-Use this template to quickly have a dockerize laravel application you can use for development.
+Use this starter template to quickly have a dockerize laravel application you can use for development.
+It uses nginx for webserver, mysql for database, redis for your caching needs and phpmyadmin as a database viewer.

 # Requirements
-1. Docker
+1. Must have installed docker into your system.

 # Getting Started.
 1. Clone the latest laravel ``git clone https://github.com/laravel/laravel.git . ``